IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 Location: https://client.example.com/cb?code=SplxlOBeZQQYbYS6WxSbIA&state=xyz
 ```

-The Authorization Client SHALL use the *authorization code* in an access token request to retrieve an access token and token metadata from the Authorization Server.
+The Authorization Client shall use the *authorization code* in an access token request to retrieve an access token and token metadata from the Authorization Server.

 The Authorization Client actor claiming the Authorization Server Metadata option SHALL use the "token_endpoint" URL from the Authorization Server Metadata Document to obtain the access token.